Sentinel Online FAQ

 A guide to the search terms which can be used for data searches is available on the Copernicus Open Access Hub website, and a guide to using the advanced search functionality is also available.
 Additionally a guide to the graphical user interface of the Open Access Hub is available.

-How many images can be downloaded simultaneously from the Access Hub?
+How many images can be downloaded simultaneously from the Open Access Hub?

 Users are able to download two images simultaneously.
 If a third download is attempted when two are already on-going, the system will return an error of 'An exception occurred while creating a stream : Maximum number of 1 concurrent flows achieved by the user "<username>"' (though 2 concurrent downloads are accepted).